 In his New Year message to the members of the Queens Borough Chamber of Commerce, Maurice E. Connolly, Borough President of Queens, points the way to the even more wonderful development of Queens and states the greatest needs.
-The following are salient quotations from his message: "Rapid transit is our greatest need at the present time and my hope is that early in the coming year there may be definite plans offered for consideration which shall be comprehensive and which will form at least a basis for discussion. . .
-"The rapid growth of the Borough of Queens during the past year has made more urgent the necessity for additional arteries of travel,
+The following are salient quotations from his message:

+"Rapid transit is our greatest need at the present time and my hope is that early in the coming year there may be definite plans offered for consideration which shall be comprehensive and which will form at least a basis for discussion.

+"The rapid growth of the Borough of Queens during the

+past year has made more urgent the necessity for additional arteries of travel.

 "We have passed the billion dollar mark in assessed valuation.
 Our population is growing at a stupendous rate.
 My belief is that it now exceeds 700,000.
+Residences and business buildis that it now exceeds 700,000.
 Residences and business buildings are being constructed at a rate which indicates an increase of population of at least 100,000 annually.
 With rapid transit and adequate thoroughfares and funds to take care of and extend those thoroughfares, Queens can proceed on the march to prosperity and happiness for her people."